Krunklehorn/io-scene-gzrs2/README.md

 * Approximates fog using a volume scatter or volume absorption shader
 * Reinterprets light data to be useful in Blender
 * Displays lightmaps using a linked node group for quick toggling
-* Creates a driver object for quickly tuning lights and fog

 # Current Export Features